 You must include a business name and address on the packaging or food label of pre-packed food products.
 This must be either:

-- the name of the business whose name the food is marketed under, if based in the EU
+- the name of the business whose name the food is marketed under

-- the address in the EU of the business that has imported the food from outside the EU
+- the address of the business that has imported the food

-The address needs to be a physical address within the EU where your business can be contacted by mail.
-You can’t use an e-mail address or phone number.
+The address needs to be a physical address where your business can be contacted by mail.
+You cannot use an email address or phone number.

 You must label pre-packed food products with nutritional information if: